puppetlabs/puppet-docs/source/learning/variables.markdown

 Learning — Variables, Conditionals, and Facts
 =============================================

-You can write manifests and order resources; now, conditional statements and variables will add logic and flexibility.
+You can write manifests and order resources; now, add logic and flexibility with conditional statements and variables.

 * * *